 The metabolites of EA by human feces were analyzed after cultivating in ABB medium.
 There are several URO derivatives depend on the number and position of hydroxy group.
 These were detected in the medium and a major metabolite was UA.
 We tried to isolate the bacteria which has dehydroxylation activities for URO.
 As a result, a gut bacterium which has a novel dehydroxylation activity were isolated when UC was used as a substrate.
 16S rRNA gene sequence analysis showed to be most closely related to Slackia heliotrinireducens (SH).
 This bacteria were able to convert UC to isourolithin A (IUA) by pure culture but not to produce UA.
-Furtherly substrate specificity of dehydroxylation activity (Gordonibacter pamelaeae (GP) and Clostridium bolteae (CB)).
+Furtherly substrate specificity of dehydroxylation was evaluated by co-cultivation with another two kinds of bacteria having different dehydroxylation activity (Gordonibacter pamelaeae (GP) and Clostridium bolteae (CB)).
 GP and CB is responsible for producing UC from EA and UA from UC, respectively.
 CB is also able to convert IUA into UB.
-Among them, IUA was produced from EA when SH and GP was co-cultured and UB was produced from UC when SH and CB was co-culture system was investigated for production of UB from EA in one pot.
+Among them, IUA was produced from EA when SH and GP was co-cultured and UB was produced from UC when SH and CB was co-cultured.
+These results showed that SH specifically catalyzed the dehydroxylation at 8-carbon position of URO.
+A co-culture system was investigated for production of UB from EA in one pot.
 Consequently, UB was produced in a cultured broth by cocultivation of the above three kinds of gut bacteria when EA was used as a starting material.
 This study provides an industrial production method of UB and would expand the possibility for an production process of gut metabolites.

 We also evaluated the effect for sirtuin-related gene expression.
 Sirtuin is mammalian homologs of the yeast Sir2 gene and has anti-aging activity relating to DNA repairs and anti-inflammatory.
 Here we have found that URO augmented the expression of anti-aging genes including SIRT1 and SIRT3.
 In consequence, urolithins is promising candidate of a novel food ingredient with the anti-aging effects.